 The Cocoon 1 is from the Zurich company Micasa Labs, and is designed by Per Ericsson.
 It’s a 1.8 metre diameter plastic bubble, with a range of modular options to turn it into the personal space that you need.
 There’s a basic set of structural components inside, to which you can add two ‘pillow / backrest’ options for relaxation, or a home office with complete with router and power.
 More options?
-How about adding the kitchen module with a running water and a stover for ‘basic cooking’.
+How about adding the kitchen module with a running water and a stove for ‘basic cooking’.

 If you want to place it outside the Cocoon 1 can be placed on the ground, or suspended from a tree.
 Sounds great, looks cool, but I would be wanting to to add the ‘Stop All Insects and Critters’ module to REALLY keep the place to myself.